Imagine that you were part of a church that really took Luke 9:46-48 to heart.

 In this church, the highest priority is children’s church, training Sunday School teachers for children, getting children involved, training parents in how to treat children, speaking to children, and making sermons child-friendly.
 In fact, single adults and the aged feel neglected at your imagined church, because everything is done for the children!

-Would your church, by agreeing children are important and acting by it, be obeying Jesus’ message in this passage?
+Would this church be obeying Jesus’ message in this passage?

 No. Because the text ends this way: “For it is the one who is least among you all who is the greatest.”

 In a church where children are valued the most, and singles and the aged the least, people will need to remember how singles and the aged are great.
 In a church where people speak of how men should lead and teach and women should submit and be quiet, the greatness of women should be honoured: